Dynatrace-APAC/Workshop-BizOps/Hands On - Basic Sales Funnel/README.md

   Review Page:

-    select count(*) as "Review Page Requests" from usersession where useraction.name="Loading of page /orange.jsf" and useraction.name="Loading of page /orange-booking-review.jsf"
+    select count(*) as "Review Page Requests" from usersession where useraction.name="loading of page /orange.jsf" and useraction.name="loading of page /orange-booking-review.jsf"

   Payment Page:

-    select count(*) as "Payment Page Requests" from usersession where useraction.name="Loading of page /orange.jsf" and useraction.name="Loading of page /orange-booking-review.jsf" and useraction.name="Loading of page /orange-booking-payment.jsf"
+    select count(*) as "Payment Page Requests" from usersession where useraction.name="loading of page /orange.jsf" and useraction.name="loading of page /orange-booking-review.jsf" and useraction.name="loading of page /orange-booking-payment.jsf"

   Finish Page:

-    select count(*) as "Finish Page Requests" from usersession where useraction.name="Loading of page /orange.jsf" and useraction.name="Loading of page /orange-booking-review.jsf" and useraction.name="Loading of page /orange-booking-payment.jsf" and useraction.name="Loading of page /orange-booking-finish.jsf"
+    select count(*) as "Finish Page Requests" from usersession where useraction.name="loading of page /orange.jsf" and useraction.name="loading of page /orange-booking-review.jsf" and useraction.name="loading of page /orange-booking-payment.jsf" and useraction.name="loading of page /orange-booking-finish.jsf"

 When you are finished your dashboard should look something like this: